 3.7.3 Whole Megawatt Amounts

-If «Customer Name»’s Submitted Schedule would otherwise have amounts in fractional megawatts-per-hour, «Customer Name» shall vary its hourly amounts by one megawatt in some hours so that over the course of the applicable month the amounts as scheduled in whole megawatts sum to the appropriate total.
-If «Customer Name»’s Dedicated Resource amounts are less than one megawatt-per-hour in any Diurnal period of a month, then «Customer Name» shall schedule one megawatt starting with the first hour of the Diurnal period of that month, and schedule one megawatt in each subsequent hour of the Diurnal period until the appropriate amount has been scheduled for that Diurnal period of such month.
+If «Customer Name»’s Submitted Schedule would otherwise have amounts in fractional megawatts-per-hour, then «Customer Name» shall vary its hourly amounts by one megawatt in some hours so that over the course of the applicable month the amounts as scheduled in whole megawatts sum to the appropriate total.

+3.8 Transfer of Renewable Energy Certificates

+BPA shall provide any applicable Renewable Energy Certificates (RECs), emission accounting information, and non-emitting generation accounting information to «Customer Name» in accordance with Exhibit H.

 END LOAD FOLLOWING template.

+Include in BLOCK and SLICE/BLOCK templates:

+3.7 Transfer of Renewable Energy Certificates

+BPA shall provide any applicable Renewable Energy Certificates (RECs), emission accounting information, and non-emitting generation accounting information to «Customer Name» in accordance with Exhibit H.

+END BLOCK and SLICE/BLOCK templates.